sawa2d2/boids-kotlin/README.md

 # Boids with Kotlin
-Boids multi-agent GUI simulator with Kotlin + Gradle + Processing + ND4J
+Boids multi-agent GUI simulator with Kotlin + Processing